The Best Juicers of 2020

 Hamilton Beach 67601A Big Mouth

-Getting sticker shock from the $300-ish price tag of the top models?
-The Hamilton Beach Big Mouth does a decent job of juicing and retails for a fraction of the price of our Editors' Choice award winners.
-This model delivered fairly good results across our entire series of tests, yielding an average amount of juice when it came to juicing hard and soft produce, as well as leafy greens.
-It also made reasonably tasty juice cocktails and is quite easy to clean, earning it our Best Buy award.
+Getting sticker shock from the price tags of the top-rated models?
+The Hamilton Beach Big Mouth does a decent job of juicing and retails for a fraction of the price of much of the competition.
+This model delivered fairly good results across our entire series of tests, yielding an average amount of juice when it came to hard and soft produce, as well as leafy greens.
+It also made reasonably tasty juice cocktails and is quite easy to clean.

-While it doesn't have impressive yields across the board and doesn't have the same sturdy, all-metal construction that other models have, it's a solid product and our top recommendation when shopping on a budget.
+Although it doesn't have impressive yields across the board, and it lacks the sturdy, all-metal construction that other models have, it's a solid product and our top recommendation if shopping on a budget.

 Read review: Hamilton Beach 67601A Big Mouth